wunnr/PartyDeck/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Log File**
 The app should generate a file named `log.txt` next to the executable.
-Place the contents of the log here.
+Add that log file as attachment.

 **System Information:**
  - Linux Distribution